mkkim400/Energy-budget-framework-for-a-spherical-bubble/README.md

-# Bubble Dynamics Simulation using the Keller-Miksis Equation
+# Bubble Dynamics Simulation and Energy Budget Analysis

 This repository contains MATLAB scripts to simulate the radial dynamics of a gas bubble in a liquid medium using the **Keller-Miksis (KM)** equation.
 The model considers effects such as compressibility, viscosity, and surface tension.
 These simulations are useful for research in cavitation, sonoluminescence, and acoustic bubble dynamics.